krajasekhar015/k8-resources/volumes/readme.md

 6. Claim through pod using PVC
 7. Open node port in the EKS worker nodes

 - First we will create EFS volume.
-Go to EFS in AWS console and create volume in `eksctl-expense-1-cluster/vpc` location
+Go to EFS in AWS console and we need to create volume in our network (VPC) which is created for kubernetes i.e., `eksctl-expense-1-cluster/vpc` location
+    - File system network will be created in two availabity zones where vpc contains subnets.
+This we can see in `network` block
+    - EFS if VPC based resource
-- Then, install efs-csi drivers from the following location
+- Then, install aws-efs-csi drivers from the following location
 ```
 https://github.com/kubernetes-sigs/aws-efs-csi-driver
 ```